 Erected by Beaverhead-Deerlodge & Salmon-Chaillis National Forest.

 Marker series.
 This marker is included in the Lewis & Clark Expedition marker series.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-"Most Distant Fountain" of the Mighty Missouri (here, next to this marker); Sacajawea Memorial Area (within shouting distance of this marker in Idaho); Sacajawea (Memorial Area) (within shouting distance of this marker in Idaho); Crossing the Great Divide (approx. 0.3 miles away in Idaho); From Route ...
+The Beginning of the "Endless Missouri" (here, next to this marker); Sacajawea Memorial Area (within shouting distance of this marker in Idaho); Sacajawea (Memorial Area) (within shouting distance of this marker in Idaho); Crossing the Great Divide (approx. 0.3 miles away in Idaho); From Route ...
 To Road (approx. 0.3 miles away in Idaho); Lemhi Pass (approx. 0.6 miles away in Idaho); Agency Creek (approx. 0.6 miles away in Idaho); A Communication Across the Continent by Water (approx. ¾ mile away in Idaho).

 More about this marker.
 This marker is at the Sacajawea Memorial Area on the Lewis and Clark National Back Country Byway and Adventure Road.
 The Byway is a 36 mile loop from Tendoy, Idaho to Lemhi Pass and back to Tendoy over gravel roads with a 4000 foot gain and loss in elevation.
 There are 10 designated stops with pullouts on the Byway and over two dozen information panels and markers on route.
 Estimated travel time is about 3 hours.